centreborelli/mf2f/README.md

 You should have installed the modules argparse, iio, numpy, os, scipy, scikit-image and torchvision.
 - iio github
 - Enric Meinhardts's imscript https://github.com/mnhrdt/imscript
+The libraries libtiff, libpng, fftw3 are needed.
+The code requires parallel to parallelize the computation of the flows and masks.

 USAGE OF THE END-TO-END CODE
 ----------------------------